 Just as anyone who drives a car has a duty to drive in a safe, responsible manner, all pilots, commercial and private, have a duty to fly safely and in accordance with the rules and regulations of the Federal Aviation Administration.

 Plane crash cases are extremely complex.
 The National Transportation Safety Board is the agency responsible for air crash investigations.

 Many aircraft accident cases involve complex jurisdictional issues, depending on where the plane departed, where it was headed and where the malfunction and crash occurred.

 In many cases there may be product liability claims against the manufacturer and others involved in the design and manufacturing process.
 Liability may be shared by numerous defendants.

 Surviving plane crash victims may pursue compensation for past and future medical expenses resulting from the crash, lost income, lost future income, pain and suffering and more.

 Surviving heirs may pursue compensation for lost support and services, loss of decedent’s companionship and protection, mental pain and suffering, loss of parental companionship, instruction and guidance, and more.
-As well, the deceased’s estate may pursue compensation for lost earning, medical and funeral expenses, as per the Florida Wrongful Death Statute.
+As well, the deceased’s estate may pursue compensation for lost earnings, medical and funeral expenses.